ljw1004/roslyn/docs/specs/feature - async iterators.md

 foreach (async var x in GetStreamFactory().GetEnumerator(cts.Token)) { ... }
 ```

-**Example5:** There's a new contextual keyword `async` inside async iterator and async tasklike methods, similar to `this` and `base` except it refers to the current async *method instance*.
+**Example5:** There's a new contextual keyword `async` inside eligible async iterator and async tasklike methods, similar to `this` and `base` except it refers to the current async *method instance*.
 We'll see later that this is a general-purpose mechanism needed for a variety of async methods, but for now the library just uses the mechanism to let the async iterator get hold of the cancellation token that was passed to `GetEnumerator`.
 ```csharp
 // EXAMPLE 5:
 async IAsyncEnumerable<int> GetStreamAsync()